kstenschke/tictac-track/README.md

 #### Usage examples:

-`u`            - Opens url.default in web browser, with "#TASK#" removed
+`u`            - Open url.default in web browser, with "#TASK#" removed

-`u edit`       - Opens url.edit in web browser, with "#TASK#" removed
+`u edit`       - Open url.edit in web browser, with "#TASK#" removed

-`u 123`        - Opens url.default in web browser, with "#TASK#" replaced by 123
+`u 123`        - Open url.default in web browser, with "#TASK#" replaced by 123

-`u d`          - Opens url.default for all tasks in current day, with "#TASK#" replaced by task numbers
+`u d`          - Open url.default for all tasks in current day, with "#TASK#" replaced by task numbers

-`u d -1`       - Opens url.default for all tasks in previous day, with "#TASK#" replaced by task numbers
+`u d -1`       - Open url.default for all tasks in previous day, with "#TASK#" replaced by task numbers

-`u d edit`     - Opens url.edit in web browser, for all tasks in current day, with "#TASK#" replaced by task numbers
+`u d edit`     - Open url.edit in web browser, for all tasks in current day, with "#TASK#" replaced by task numbers

-`u d -1 edit`  - Opens url.edit in web browser, for all tasks in previous day, with "#TASK#" replaced by task numbers
+`u d -1 edit`  - Open url.edit in web browser, for all tasks in previous day, with "#TASK#" replaced by task numbers

-`u 123 edit`   - Opens url.edit in web browser, with "#TASK#" replaced by 123
+`u 123 edit`   - Open url.edit in web browser, with "#TASK#" replaced by 123

 ### Command: help (h): Describes usage of the program or its commands

 #### Usage examples:

-`h view`  - Displays info on using the view command
+`h view`  - Display info on using the view command

-`h v`     - Displays info on using the view command
+`h v`     - Display info on using the view command

 ### Command: version (V): Displays current version number